 If You Don’t Shear Your Sheep

-If it is a domesticated sheep breed and you don’t shear it you are putting the animal at risk!
+If it is a domesticated sheep breed and you don’t hear it you are putting the animal at risk!

 We bred them to need to be sheared!
 They will not regain the ability to shed their fleece if you stop shearing them.
-You cannot undo centuries of selective breeding in your life time.
-If you have a domesticated sheep they need to be sheared.
+You cannot undo centuries of selective breeding in your lifetime.
+If you have domesticated sheep they need to be shared.

-Failure to shear them will result in overheating, fly maggot that will get into the fleece and then burrow into the sheep’s skin, and being unable to move/get up under the weight of their own wool.
+Failure to shear them will result in overheating, fly maggots that will get into the fleece and then burrow into the sheep’s skin, and being unable to move/get up under the weight of their wool.